-The multi-band photometry of the spectroscopically selected galaxies in our final sample was measured in $0.3\arcsec$ circular apertures (diameter) by running \texttt{SE} in dual-image mode.
+Multi-band photometry of the spectroscopically-selected galaxies in our final sample were measured in $0.3\arcsec$ circular apertures (diameter) by running \texttt{SE} in dual-image mode.
 The detection and deblending criteria were set to \texttt{DETECT\_MINAREA} = 5, \texttt{DETECT\_THRESH} = 3.0, \texttt{DEBLEND\_NTHRESH} = 32, \texttt{DEBLEND\_MINCOUNT} = 0.005.
 The detection image in each field was constructed from the variance-weighted combination of the F277W, F356W, and F444W mosaics.
-In the few cases where the galaxy is not covered in NIRCam imaging, the F160W image was used for detection.
+In the few cases where the galaxy was not covered in NIRCam imaging, the F160W image was used for detection.
 For each galaxy, $1\arcsec \times 1\arcsec$ cutouts of the detection image and segmentation map were visually inspected to ensure accurate detection and sufficient deblending.

 We used the \texttt{MAG\_APER} measurements on the PSF-matched images as the measured magnitudes and the \texttt{MAGERR\_APER} measurements on the original images (i.e., before PSF-matching) as their uncertainties.
-To perform aperture correction, we derived the correction factor for each galaxy as the ratio of the \texttt{MAG\_AUTO} to \texttt{MAG\_APER} flux in the F444W image.
+To perform aperture correction, we derived the correction factor for each galaxy as the offset between \texttt{MAG\_AUTO} and \texttt{MAG\_APER} magnitudes in the F444W image.
 We scaled the measured \texttt{MAG\_APER} values in all the filters by this factor to account for the flux that is not captured by the chosen aperture.
 We also corrected for the $\sim 0.03$ mag systematic offset between the \texttt{MAG\_AUTO} values and the true total magnitudes, resulting from the wings of the PSF not being captured by the \texttt{MAG\_AUTO} measurements \citep[see, e.g.,][]{ceers1}.
 Moreover, to account for further uncertainties (e.g., zero points), we forced a noise floor of $10\%$ on the measured magnitudes in each photometry band \citep[see, e.g.,][]{ceers1, harikane}.

 We corrected for Galactic extinction using the E(B-V) reddening values from \cite{2011ApJ...737..103S}, assuming a \cite{CCM89} attenuation curve.
-This corresponds to E(B-V) = 0.0089, 0.0112, 0.0966, and 0.0349 mag, respectively for the EGS, Abell 2744, MACSJ0647, and RXJ2129 fields.
+This corresponds to E(B$-$V) = 0.0089, 0.0112, 0.0966, and 0.0349 mag, respectively for the EGS, Abell 2744, MACSJ0647, and RXJ2129 fields.
 For each galaxy in the cluster fields, we corrected for lensing magnification given its sky location and spectroscopically measured redshift.
-We used the lensing models from \cite{2022arXiv221204381F} and \cite{2015ApJ...801...44Z}.
+We used the lensing models of \cite{2022arXiv221204381F} and \cite{2015ApJ...801...44Z} for this purpose.